andrew/ultimate-awesome/README.md

 - [Awesome-ChatGPT-Prompts-CN](https://github.com/wikieden/Awesome-ChatGPT-Prompts-CN) - ChatGPT调教指南|咒语指南|聊天提示词指南|学习指南.
 - [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
+- [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [awesome-ruby](https://github.com/sdogruyol/awesome-ruby) - A curated list of awesome Ruby frameworks, libraries and resources.
 Inspired by awesome-php & awesome-python.
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [awesome-gemini](https://github.com/kr1sp1n/awesome-gemini) - A collection of awesome things regarding the gemini protocol ecosystem.